C 14 Canal Fishing

 Other popular outdoor attractions include Butterfly World, C.B.
 Smith Park, and Billy Swamp Safari.

-Markham Park is a nearby spot located at the edge of the Everglades that offers many amenities for everyone to enjoy.
-It features a diverse ecosystem along with a huge campground, a model airplane field, an observatory, mountain bike trails, and a premier outdoor shooting range open to the public.
+Markham Park is a nearby spot located at the edge of the Everglades that offers many amenities for everyone to enjoy near C14 canal.
+It features a diverse ecosystem, a vast campground, a model airplane field, an observatory, mountain bike trails, and an exclusive outdoor shooting range open to the public.

-There are tons of historical, yummy, and exciting attractions nearby with air conditioning when the weather is poor, or you simply need a break from the sun.
+There are tons of historical, yummy, and exciting attractions nearby with air conditioning when the weather is poor or you need a break from the sun.
 Some popular indoor attractions include Bonnet House, Stranahan House, and the Museum of Discovery and Science.
-Visitors can still get a beach view during their meal from the comfort of indoors at any of the restaurants along Las Olas and other downtown areas along the coast.
+Visitors can still get a beach view during their meal from the comfort of indoors at any restaurants along Las Olas and other downtown areas along the coast.